karlronsaria/PsTask/readme.md

 - [x] new: command to import new task file (and remove previous)
 - [x] add(MyScript.ps1): this script requires (...).exe
 - [x] refactor: use proper file structure

+### issue
+- when: 2022_10_11_141916
+- process: \shortcut\bin\workschedule.bat
+- actual: registered task does not appear in Task Scheduler one day after registration